 hide.me VPN full review

-First, it now has 1700 servers in 70 locations, covering 45 different countries which, strangely, don't include Malaysia.
+It now has 1900+ servers in 75 locations, covering 47 different countries which, strangely, don't include Malaysia.
 It also listened to user feedback and now unblocks US streaming services including Netflix, Hulu, Disney Plus, Amazon Prime, HBO Max and others.

-Up to 10 devices can connect simultaneously, which is more generous than many services, and there's also WireGuard support, which rolled out at the end of May.
-It's still in beta, but it's there.
+Up to 10 devices can connect simultaneously, which is more generous than many services, and there's also WireGuard support, which rolled out at the end of May 2020.
 Just head to Settings > Protocol and you can choose it from the list.

 It has also upgraded its free offering significantly, so now offers 10GB to use each month and once that's gone you can still use the service, but can't pick which of the five free locations to connect to.
 The free service still won't unblock those streaming services, but it's one of the better options if you don't want to pay for a VPN.